Landcruiser87/paper_search/README.md

 poetry config virtualenvs.in-project true
 ```

-For general instruction as to poetry's functionality and commands, please see read through poetry's [cli documentation](https://python-poetry.org/docs/cli/)
+For general instruction as to poetry's functionality and commands, please read through poetry's [cli documentation](https://python-poetry.org/docs/cli/)

 To create a new venv